 Eating processed foods may keep us alive each day, just as kibble can for your pet.
 A clean whole foods diet can radically change your life, just as a raw diet can change your pet's.
 We believe caring for your pets health on the front end prevents disease, allergies, chronic inflammation, degenerative diseases and ultimately cancer.
 Nature knows best.
-You may pay more each month to feed your pet, but sick animals cost a whole lot more.
+You may pay more each month to feed your pet, but honestly, sick doggies cost a whole lot more.
 If your pet has existing special dietary needs, please consult with your veterinarian as specific added nutrients could be needed.
-Those nutrients can be found in real food, we will be happy to help you learn.
+If you have any questions about specific nutrients, please contact us, we're happy to help.

 What fresh foods can I add?
-Nothing is needed nutritionally except a raw egg.
-Although, if you'd like to add fresh foods to your raw for variation and flavor, we recommend cooked sweet potatoes, oats, quinoa, kale, spinach, blueberries and seedless watermelon.
-Also canned sardines, venison, wild fish such as salmon and herring, oysters and muscles are healthy choices.
+Nothing is needed nutritionally to make our raw complete, all of the essential nutrients have been included.
+A whole raw egg is recommended to feed along with our raw but not required.
+If you'd like to add fresh foods to your raw for variation and flavor, we recommend cooked sweet potatoes, oats, quinoa, kale, spinach, blueberries and seedless watermelon.
+Also sardines, venison, wild fish such as salmon and herring, oysters and muscles are healthy choices.

 Why are their stools and daily water consumption so different?
 It is important to mention that when beginning a raw diet, their stools will change.
 Brown, smaller, and less frequent stools, up to 2/3 less, are to be expected.
 An upset tummy can occur in the first few days of switching to a raw diet.
 New digestive enzymes will be occurring within their system, adapting to the wholesome ingredients.
 And your dog will drink far less water because the moisture of the raw is so much higher compared to kibble.

 What are raw meaty bones?
 Raw meaty bones are excellent for oral health.
 Research which ones will be appropriate, the age and size of your pet are to be considered.
 Our go-to raw meaty bones are chicken quarters, pork ribs, beef ribs, and deer ribs.
-Smaller and inexperienced dogs may spend 20 minutes on a raw meaty bone.
-It takes some time to learn how to eat them.
+Smaller and inexperienced dogs may spend 20 minutes on a raw meaty bone, while our experienced ridgebacks eat raw chicken quarters in less than a minute.
 Never feed smoked or cooked bones, they can splinter internally and cause bleeding.

 What is wrong with kibble?
 Kibble was designed for convenience and long shelf life, not nutrition.
-Kibble is made of inedible leftover meats, "meat meal," unsafe preservatives, inappropriate fillers and synthetic vitamins.
+Kibble is mostly made of inedible leftover meats, "meat meal," unsafe preservatives, inappropriate fillers and synthetic vitamins.
 Compare the benefits of switching from a fast-food diet to a whole-food one.
 Kibble vs raw is the same reality.
-The science behind raw is simple; feed real food, feed species appropriate bioavailable food, feed variety and balance.
+The science behind raw is simple: feed real food raw, and balance the nutrients for optimal nutrition.